| CHAPTER D7 THE QUICK AND THE DEAD |

 means living forever in torment.

-automobile accident.
-Real death is living in the lake of fire; something from
+accident.
+Real death is living in the lake of fire; something from which there

 Permanently!